dustinblackman/Championify/README.md

 Go in each folder one by one and delete all files starting with _CGG._

+### Why does the app just randomly stop?
+It's a connection problem.
+It's an issue I'm planning to fix but haven't had time as it'll take some testing.
+Just restart the app again and you should be fine.

 ### Should I be running this everyday?
 Oh no not at all, that's the last thing you want to do.
 The best time to run Championify is 3-4 day after a major patch comes out.
 Only got to do it once.